shirosaidev/stocksight/README.md

   -k KEYWORDS, --keywords KEYWORDS
                         Use keywords to search for in Tweets instead of feeds.
                         Separated by comma, case insensitive, spaces are ANDs commas are ORs.
-Stock symbol / tag name from -s will be added to these.
-Example: 'Elon
+Example: TSLA,'Elon
                         Musk',Musk,Tesla,SpaceX
-  -a, --addtokens       Add nltk tokens required from config to keywords -u URL, --url URL     Use twitter users from any links in web page at url -f FILE, --file FILE  Use twitter user ids from file -n, --newsheadlines   Get news headlines instead of Twitter using stock
+  -a, --addtokens       Add nltk tokens required from config to keywords -u URL, --url URL     Use twitter users from any links in web page at url -f FILE, --file FILE  Use twitter user ids from file -l, --linksentiment   Follow any link url in tweets and analyze sentiment on
+                        web page
+  -n, --newsheadlines   Get news headlines instead of Twitter using stock
                         symbol from -s
   --frequency FREQUENCY